stollener/100-days-of-code/log.md

 **Thoughts:** Accomplished 30 days of #100DaysOfCode.
 It's one month!
 After two months, I hope I can't live a day without coding😆

+### Day 31: Jun 6, 2018

+**Working on:** Responsive Web Design Certification (freeCodeCamp.org)

+**Today's Progress:** Finished CSS Flexbox section @freeCodeCamp early in the morning.

+**Thoughts:** ...

+### Day 32: Jun 7, 2018

+**Working on:** Responsive Web Design Certification (freeCodeCamp.org)

+**Today's Progress:** Finished CSS Grid section @freeCodeCamp.
+Made the Tribute Page again to follow new rules of the project.
+And w/o using Bootstrap.
+Only set img to have max-width value for responsiveness, so looks ugly, even though passed the test.

+**Thoughts:** Finished all the challenges of the Responsive Web Design Certification.
+Will practive with projects.